Bonfire by

 Bonfire

-My father Arthur was born in 1912 in the Catskill town of Liberty NY some years after his parents, my grandmother Esther and my grandfather Sam, emigrated to the States from Ukraine.
+My father Arthur was born in 1912 in the Catskill town of Liberty NY some years after his parents, my grandmother Esther and my grandfather Sam, had emigrated to the States from Ukraine.
 (See The Wheat Field

 At first they had settled among other Eastern European Jews in New York’s lower eastside where Sam worked as a cutter in a garment district sweatshop.
 But he developed emphysema and was advised to leave the city for the cleaner air in the country.

-And so they resettled in the Catskills in a small town that was more like the shtetl they had left.
+And so they resettled in the Catskills in a small town that was more like the Russian shtetl they had left.
 There they tried their hands at dairy farming, and my dad often reminisced about his boyhood on that farm.
 (See Catskill Farm Memories)

 Dana Susan Lehrman